Remember watching the Space Shuttle astronauts walk out of the hangar and towards the shuttle as they were preparing to climb aboard?

 While the top layer of earth’s atmosphere (the Exosphere) extends 6,200 miles from the earth’s surface, the atmosphere at the altitude the space shuttles orbited at is much too thin to block all but a tiny fraction of the heat that’s expelled by the sun.

 That means NASA had to take extreme care in designing the spacesuits used for spacewalks to ensure that the astronauts didn’t get “cooked” by the sun’s rays.

 And while there are other protections against the sun’s powerful rays built into those special spacewalking suits (officially called Extravehicular Activity suits, or EVA suits for short), the astronaut’s first layer of protection was the suit’s white color.

 In addition to their powerful reflecting ability, the fact that those EVA suits are white serves another important purpose…

 White stands out extremely well against the darkness of space, and that makes it a lot easier for the other astronauts to keep tabs on the space walkers while they’re outside the shuttle maneuvering against the black backdrop of open space.

 Now that you know why NASA chose to use two different colors for their shuttle astronauts’ spacesuits, check out this fantastic short video of a world-record skydiving jump from 24 miles above the Earth’s surface!

-Note: As always you can watch the video full-screen by clicking the “square” icon that pops up in the lower right-hand corner of the video after it begins playing.
+Note: As always you can watch the video full-screen by clicking the “square” icon in the lower right-hand corner of the video after it begins playing.